japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 *Maximum number of concurrent tasks* that can be launched now

-Used exclusively when `SparkContext` is requested to xref:ROOT:SparkContext.adoc#maxNumConcurrentTasks[maxNumConcurrentTasks]
+Used exclusively when `SparkContext` is requested to ROOT:SparkContext.md#maxNumConcurrentTasks[maxNumConcurrentTasks]

 | reviveOffers
 a| [[reviveOffers]]